jolienai/unicorn-factory/README.md

 }
 ```

-The reponse will be a Id that can be used to get the unicorn production is going
+The reponse will be an id (number) that can be used to get how the unicorn's production is going

 ## To know how the production is going